Loophole (1954 film): Film noir analysis

 Film critic Dennis Schwartz explains why Loophole is considered a film noir: "The poignancy of the story is in how an innocent, hard-working person like Mike, could have his whole life turned upside-down over an incident where he makes an error in judgment.
 When he tells his boss (Lummis) about it, he has no explanation why he didn't report it immediately except he couldn't understand how so much money was missing.
 This slip-up is why Mike becomes a noir protagonist, though he doesn't have the dark side to his character this genre usually calls for...[and] his life turns into hell when, even though he is not charged with anything, the bonding company that must insure him cancels his certification and the bank is forced to fire him.
 Not only can't he get bonded so he can get another teller's job, but the bond company puts a mean-spirited insurance investigator on his tail, Gus Slavin (Charles McGraw).
 Slavin is convinced Mike is guilty and tails him everywhere, and when Mike gets a job he informs the boss on him and Mike is always promptly fired."

+Eddie Muller of the Film Noir Foundation made this analysis: "Made at the tail end of the McCarthy era, Loophole replaced fear of criminals with fear of authority run amok.
+McGraw exemplified the scary establishment torpedo, whether it's an insurance investigator, a Commie-hunting Fed, or a self-righteous cop.
+There was no distinction between 'law-abiding' McGraw and the ruthless torpedo he played in T-Men: Either way, he's cruel for the hell of it, relishing the license he's granted to torture citizens, guilty or not."